Home / BPO / Future of the BPM Companies- Top Trends

 3.Measure yourself to go far

-There is a growing pressure for call centres to have newer and innovative performance management solutions.
+There is a growing pressure for call centers to have newer and innovative performance management solutions.
 These solutions are needed to regularly evaluate their workforce both near and far.
 Analytics which were one fruitful for acquiring insight into customers, is now equally important for understanding agent performance..
 There is a growing prominence on contact centers recognizing the impact of tracking analytics and be able to use those benchmarks for their future growth.
 Based on data analytics of customer requests and buying preferences, companies are striving towards personalization of services.

 4.Chatbot a newer way to Demand Customer Respect